-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, through the provision of public drinking water, provision of urban fire and enabling the economic development of communities.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, through the provision of public drinking water, provision of urban fire and enabling the economic development of communities.
 As the main beneficiaries of the activity are users of the various systems the Council considers it appropriate to fund the activities from a mix of targeted rates, user charges and development contributions.
 The activities of the Selwyn-Waihora Water Zone Committee are to develop water management recommendations for the benefit of the region and are appropriately funded from the general rate.

-Activity Operating Capital

-Community water supplies User charges: Low User charges: Low

-Targeted rates: High Targeted rates: Medium/low

-Reserves: May be used Development contributions: Medium/high

-Borrowing: May be used

-Reserves: May be used

-Water races User charges: Low User charges: Low

-Targeted rate: High Targeted rate: High

-General rate: Low Reserves: May be used

-Reserves: May be used
+Activity Operating Capital Community water supplies User charges: Low Targeted rates: High Reserves: May be used User charges: Low Targeted rates: Medium/Low Development contributions: Medium/High Borrowing: May be used Reserves: May be used Water races User charges: Low Targeted rate: High General rate: Low Reserves: May be used User charges: Low Targeted rate: High Reserves: May be used

-Wastewater (community wastewater schemes, stormwater and land drainage)
+Wastewater, stormwater and land drainage